minetest-whynot/whynot-game/mods/player/hudbars/API.md

 ### Bar image
 The image for the bar will be repeated horizontally to denote the “value” of the HUD bar.
 It **must** be of size 2×16.
-If neccessary, the image will be split vertically in half, and only the left half of the image is displayed.
+If necessary, the image will be split vertically in half, and only the left half of the image is displayed.
 So the final HUD bar will always be displayed on a per-pixel basis.

 The default bar images are single-colored, but you can use other styles as well, for instance,